 As cloud-based enterprise resource planning (ERP) systems become more advanced, they’re increasingly built with IoT capabilities already embedded.

-These solutions leverage the vast amounts of data captured by a business (and its equipment) and provide actionable insights.
-This means companies have access to real-time updates to help them make split-second decisions and pivot operations to meet customer demands.
+These IoT solutions leverage the vast amounts of data captured by a business (and its equipment) and provide actionable insights.
+This means companies have access to real-time updates to help them make split-second decisions and pivot operations.

-IoT in ERP software gives businesses the utmost visibility into every facet of their company, and they can use this data to drive business forward – but only if they avoid certain pitfalls.
+Overall, IoT gives businesses the utmost visibility into every facet of their company, and they can use this data to drive business forward – but only if they avoid certain pitfalls.

 Why do so Many IoT Projects Fail?